Freeport Area School District

-Freeport Area School District (FASD) in Pennsylvania, United States is home to the Yellowjackets and Buffalo Elementary School, South Buffalo Elementary School, Freeport Area Middle School, and Freeport Area High School.
-Buffalo Elementary School, the Freeport Area Middle School, and the Freeport Area High School, along with the Administration building, are in Sarver, Butler County, and South Buffalo Elementary School is located in South Buffalo Township, Pennsylvania in Armstrong County.
-In 1969, the political divisions of Freeport, Buffalo and South Buffalo merged to form the Freeport Area School District.
+Freeport Area School District (FASD) is a school in Pennsylvania, United States, headquartered in Sarver, Pennsylvania.

 FASD lies along the banks of the Allegheny River and is on the mouth of Buffalo Creek.
 It is located about 25–30 miles north of Pittsburgh, Pennsylvania.
 The community is a mix of Pittsburgh suburbia and rural areas.

+The district's mascot is the Yellowjackets.